14 August 1888

 International Transmission

-Baird was the first to transmit pictures from London to New York.
-The pictures were transmitted from their studio to his engineer Ben Clapp’s house in Coulsdon, where he had a 200′ radio mast in his garden, and they were transmitted from there by wireless using short-wave radio to New York.
+Baird was the first to transmit pictures across the Atlantic Ocean.
+The pictures were transmitted from the Baird studio in London to his engineer Ben Clapp’s house in Coulsdon, Surrey, where he had a 200′ radio mast in his garden, and they were transmitted from there by wireless using short-wave frequencies to Hartsdale, New York.

 Baird and Clapp also made the first successful ship-to-shore TV transmission from the Cunard ship Berengaria.
 (Pictured, Baird and Ben Clapp).